ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 When `Option.bind` or `Result.bind` are used, they are often aliased into a custom binding operator, such as `let*`.
 However, it is also possible to use it as binary operator, which is almost always writen `>>=`.
-Using `bind` this way must be detailed because it is extremly popular in other functional programming language, and specially in OCaml's arch-rival _Which Must Not Be Named_.
+Using `bind` this way must be detailed because it is extremely popular in other functional programming languages, and specially in OCaml's arch-rival _Which Must Not Be Named_.

-Assuming `a` and `b` are valid OCaml expressions, the three pieces of sources code are exactly the same:
+Assuming `a` and `b` are valid OCaml expressions, the following three pieces of sources code are functionally identical:

 ```ocaml
 bind a (fun x -> b)